FalixNodes-Software/KB-articles/content/_posts/other/hytale/general/2026-01-14-create-hytale-server.md

 3. Choose the **Premium** plan and click **Continue**.

-4. Enter a name and domain for your server and click **Continue**
+4. Enter a name and domain for your server, and click **Continue**.

-4. Select "Hytale" and click **Continue**.
+5. Select "Hytale" and click **Continue**.

-5. Enter the amount of resources you want to allocate to the server.
+6. Enter the amount of resources you want to allocate to the server.

-6. Scroll down, Select the location closest to you and click **Continue**.
+7. Scroll down, select the location closest to you and click **Continue**.

-7. review if everything is correct and press **Create My server**.
+8. Review if everything is correct and press **Create My Server**.

 ## Starting Your Server